Neppione/kali-i3/README.md

 # Kali-i3

 Hello everyone.
 Here is my Kali-Linux installation script with various tools and software.
 I was inspired by xct (https://github.com/xct/kali-clean) but made some changes for myself.
-The pro>
+The project would be regulary updated and
 The following tools and software are installed: